okonet/webpack-long-term-cache-demo/README.md

 # webpack-long-term-cache-demo
 A demo webpack config showing how to enable long-term caching using Webpack.
-Read [medium link] for details.
+Read [Long-term caching of static assets with Webpack](https://medium.com/@okonetchnikov/long-term-caching-of-static-assets-with-webpack-1ecb139adb95#.9ro7cpngr) for details.

 ## To enable long-term caching of static resources produced by webpack: